kjanderson1/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](LR2-3.png)

 ### Relationship between the bug, the symptom, and the failure-inducing input:
 The second version of `MarkdownParse.java` now had a bug where the link would start after the first occurence of `](`.
-The failure-inducing input included a link that had `](` in the text within the brackets to induce the bug.
+The failure-inducing input included a link that had `](` in the text within the brackets before the link to induce the bug.
 As a result, the symptom was that all the text after `](` was included in the output.

 ---
 ## Code Change #3